 The design of Graylog’s data storage and retrieval architecture inherently allows for multi-threaded and distributed search across the environment.
-Each search uses multiple processors, multiple buffers, and multiple buffers on a single machine, then multiplies that threaded search across the number of participating nodes in the cluster.
+Each search uses multiple processors and multiple buffers, then multiplies that threaded search across the number of participating nodes in the cluster.
 This approach gives much faster results, which allows the analyst to work through the dataset without having to schedule, save, or “walk away” from a search to continue at a later time.

-Unlike competing products, querying data in Graylog is done entirely in the UI--no need to learn a custom query language or submit pages of queries to an API to find the data you are looking for.
+Unlike competing products, there’s no need to learn a custom query language or submit pages of queries to an API to find the data you are looking for.
 Simply select the fields you want returned, use standard boolean operators to create your search, and specify how you want the data returned: raw data, aggregated data, count, or chart.